Deirdre O’Shea, PhD

 https://www.ncbi.nlm.nih.gov/myncbi/deirdre.oshea.3/bibliography/public/

-Gabrielle Tacher is the Office Manager at the Comprehensive Center for Brain Health (CCBH) at the University of Miami, Miller School of Medicine.
-Gabrielle holds a bachelor’s degree from Florida Atlantic University and has extensive experience in administration and office management.
-Gabrielle is very passionate about supporting the team and contributing towards the center’s overall success.
+Gabrielle Tacher is the Office Manager at the Comprehensive Center for Brain Health at the University of Miami Miller School of Medicine.
+She brings a strong background in academic and professional administration, with experience spanning higher education and legal environments.

 Gabrielle Tacher continues to be a vital force behind the scenes, ensuring our center operates smoothly and efficiently every day.